Diyckstra/terraform-provider-deyckstra/website/docs/d/ec2_transit_gateway_dx_gateway_attachment.md

 * `transit_gateway_id` - (Optional) The ID of the EC2 transit gateway.
 * `dx_gateway_id` - (Optional) The ID of the Direct Connect gateway.
-* `filter` - (Optional) One or more configuration blocks with name-value filters.
-The structure of a block is [described below](#filter-configuration-block).
+* `filter` - (Optional) One or more name/value pairs to use as filters.

-### filter Configuration Block

-The following arguments are supported by a `filter` configuration block:

-* `name` - (Required) The name of the filter.
-Valid values can be found in [EC2 DescribeTransitGatewayAttachments API Reference][describe-transit-gateway-attachments].
+  Valid names and values can be found in [EC2 DescribeTransitGatewayAttachments API Reference][describe-transit-gateway-attachments].
-* `values` - (Required) Set of valid values for a given filter field.
-Results will be selected if any given value matches a filter.

 ## Attribute Reference